 An EtherCAT network uses standard ethernet cables to interconnect devices.
 So simply in terms of the cabling, both EtherCAT and Ethernet networks use the same CAT5 cables.

 However, if the question refers to something more, such as connecting other ethernet devices to an EtherCAT network, then we need to look at the protocol called Ethernet over EtherCAT, or EoE.

 EoE is a protocol that allows a Windows client application to communicate with devices on an EtherCAT network.
 Ethernet packets are sent from the client into the EtherCAT network via a device called a Switch Port.
 A Switch Port tunnels the ethernet data into the EtherCAT protocol by inserting TCP/IP messages into the existing EtherCAT system messages in a way that does not interfere with the network.

-A Switch Port can be implemented as a separate device, such as the Beckhoff 6601, which supports all Ethernet (IEEE 802.3)-based protocols, and which is electrically isolated to 500 V. It can be installed anywhere within the EtherCAT segment and does not require any configuration.
+A Switch Port can be implemented as a separate device, such as the Beckhoff 6601, which supports all Ethernet (IEEE 802.3)-based protocols, and is electrically isolated to 500 V. It can be installed anywhere within the EtherCAT segment and does not require any configuration.